Adizcool/Spark_Basics/README.md

 #### CSVReader
 Reading, writing and partitioning data from a csv file

+#### SparkPostgres
+Connecting, reading and writing to Postgresql database

 #### SparkSQL
 Executing basic SQL queries on a CSV file